 She's also an example of opposites in harmony, as Frau Holle has both light and dark aspects.
 As the Dark Grandmother she receives the spirits of children who die in infancy.
 She sends them to a place of light.
 A candle can be lit for remembrance.

 In her warrior aspect Frau Holle is a Lady of Light.
-A powerful goddess, she was later associated with witches and witchcraft in attempts to undermine her influence and demonize her nature.
-Up until modern times witches and witchcraft were synonymous with evil.
-There was no concept of "good witches" as we have today.
+A powerful goddess, she's later associated with witches and witchcraft in attempts to undermine her influence.
+Up until modern times witches and witchcraft are synonymous with evil, with no concept of "good witches" as today.